plone/documentation/docs/deployment/caching/proxies.md

 Since resources are cached in the proxy based on their URL, you can "invalidate" the cached copy by changing an item's URL when it is updated.

-This is the approach taken by Plone's resource management: In production mode, the links that are inserted into Plone's content pages for resource managed by Plone  contain a hash-based token, which changes when the main bundle file changes.
+This is the approach taken by Plone's resource management: Links that are inserted into Plone's content pages for resources managed by Plone  contain a hash-based token, which changes when the main bundle file changes.

 This approach has the benefit of also being able to "invalidate" content stored in a user's browser cache.